Bishops Lodge: Residence of the Bishop of Riverina

-Bishop Anderson's entire episcopate was plagued by financial worries as a result of the "roguery of a certain solicitor".
+Anderson's entire episcopate was plagued by financial worries as a result of the "roguery of a certain solicitor".
 The much reduced income he received meant he was obliged to use almost his entire private capital of between £5000 and £6000 in meeting the expense of educating his family and running the Bishop's Lodge household.
-As a result, he was obliged to seek a retirement allowance from the synod and in 1924 it discussed the establishment of a Retirement Fund, the interest from which would provide retirement incomes for all future Bishops.
-Bishop Anderson received an annual retirement income of £360.
-During his episcopacy Bishop Anderson also took upon himself the task of trying to rebuild the capital in the Episcopal Endowment Fund and managed to raise £9000 in his many trips around the diocese.
+As a result, he was obliged to seek a retirement allowance from the synod and in 1924 it discussed the establishment of a Retirement Fund, the interest from which would provide retirement incomes for all future bishops.
+Anderson received an annual retirement income of £360.
+During his episcopacy Anderson also took upon himself the task of trying to rebuild the capital in the Episcopal Endowment Fund and managed to raise £9000 in his many trips around the diocese.
 This was added to the £11000 eventually recovered from the original fund of £15000.
-Thus Bishop Anderson actually left the diocese on a very sound financial footing, having inherited such a financial problem.
-By 1918 Bishop Anderson had also managed to pay off the loans taken to build Bishop's Lodge, thirty years earlier.
-As the time approached for the Bishop's resignation, the diocese publicly considered the future for the large and financially draining Bishop's Lodge property.
+Thus Anderson actually left the diocese on a very sound financial footing, having inherited such a financial problem.
+By 1918 Anderson had also managed to pay off the loans taken to build Bishop's Lodge, thirty years earlier.
+As the time approached for the bishop's resignation, the diocese publicly considered the future for the large and financially draining Bishop's Lodge property.

-From all accounts Bishop Anderson had no reason to be ashamed of Bishop's Lodge or its garden.
+From all accounts Anderson had no reason to be ashamed of Bishop's Lodge or its garden.
 The garden had flourished and was renowned for the roses he had planted.
 Despite Canon Kitchen's misgivings the house continued to be of use to the Anglican Church until 1946.
 Within the Linton incumbency, there had been a formal entrance from Lang Street with a wide carriage-way leading to the turning circle in front of the building, but for most of the twentieth century only a walking path down the centre of the carriageway has been maintained for pedestrian visitors to the Lodge.
-As far back as Bishop Anderson's time the Roset Street entrance has been known as the "front gate".
-By about 1915, when Bishop Anderson and his family had been in residence for twenty years, the view from the front verandah of the Lodge was one of well kept lawns and beautifully tended gardens on every side.
+As far back as Anderson's time the Roset Street entrance has been known as the "front gate".
+By about 1915, when Anderson and his family had been in residence for twenty years, the view from the front verandah of the Lodge was one of well kept lawns and beautifully tended gardens on every side.
 There were large rose bushes in the middle of the circular lawn and well-grown shrubs in the beds on the eastern side of the front garden.
 The pepper trees and the plane tree were well grown.